opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 134    The defendant further submits that the duties of care and skill required of a conveyancing solicitor go beyond that in _Foo Maun Yee_.
 It must include the duties laid down in _Etridge_ which were approved in the Court of Appeal decision of _Sudha Natrajan v The Bank of East Asia Ltd_ (“_Sudha Natrajan_”) at \[59\].

 135    In the context of this case, the defendant submits that the duties of the Third Party must include checking directly with the defendant the name of the solicitor she had decided to act for her and to ensure that her solicitor communicated directly with her.
-The solicitor should also inform the defendant that the purpose of these duties was so that the defendant would not be able to dispute that she was legally bound by the documents once she had signed them.[\[note: 95\]](#Ftn_95)
+The solicitor should also inform the defendant that the purpose of these duties was so that the defendant would not be able to dispute that she was legally bound by the documents once she had signed them.[^95]

 136    I do not agree with the defendant.
 The principles in _Etridge_ apply where the bank (in _Etridge_) or TPW1 (in our case) is dealing with a situation where the mortgagor was under some form of undue influence or where a situation of undue influence might arise in the circumstances.
 This in fact was the position before the Court of Appeal in _Sudha Natrajan_ at \[60\] and \[64\]: